 To be considered for this scholarship you must complete the following sections within the application:

-- Honours and research topics: You are required as part of this application to supply information relating to a specific research topic/project you will undertake and identify a principal supervisor from within the School of Humanities, Languages and Social Science.
+- Honours and research topics: Applicants are required to supply information relating to a specific research topic/project that they will undertake during their Honours program of study, and identity a principal supervisor from within the School of Humanities, Languages and Social Science.
+Applicants are encouraged to explain the importance and timeliness of their research, and to make a strong case for their project being supported through the Honours scholarship.

 Maximum value is $3,000, paid in instalments.
 Instalments of $1,500 are payable in trimester 1 and 2 provided conditions are met.